iandol/dotpandoc/filters/README.md

 Affiliations: ^1^ — University of X & ^2^ — Institute of Y
 ```

-As I also prepend comments and keywords, I've created a filter that prepends a "list of metadata entries", which is a bit faster than running sperate prependXXX filters for each item to prepend: [prependAll](https://github.com/iandol/dotpandoc/blob/master/filters/prependAll).
+As I also prepend comments and keywords, I've created a filter that prepends a "list of metadata entries", which is a bit faster than running sperate prependXXX filters for each item to prepend: [prependAll](https://github.com/iandol/dotpandoc/blob/master/filters/prependAll). [prependAuthor](https://github.com/iandol/dotpandoc/blob/master/filters/prependAuthor) is used to get author information into plain-text like outputs.

 Other filters here are from other sources or for testing purposes.
 I do use addToday and removeHR regularly.